As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Interrail passes come with a raft of additional benefits beyond the train travel.
 The benefits can vary from country to country but here are some of the benefits you can expect when interrailing through Italy:

 - Ferries – Pass holders can get discounts on ferries from Italy to Greece, Spain, Croatia and the Italian Islands.
-There are various operators each with different discounts so be sure to check all options for your route.
+This includes the SNAV ferry from Ancona to Split, the Minoan ferries from Venice/Ancona to Greece, and Superfast Ferries to Corfu.

 - Hostels – 10% discount on stays at Europe’s Famous Hostels (Milan, Naples and Rimi) and Generator Hostels (Rome and Venice).